Oz0neX/HomeworkHub/README.md

 # HomeworkHub
 A project I worked on for extra credit.
+Built on electron

 Must have two environement variables fufilled for fully functioning program, CANVAS_API_TOKEN & CANVAS_API_URL